Kinematics of the Milky way from the statistical analysis of the Gaia Data Release 3: Discussion and Conclusions

-Analysis and simulation of kinematical distributions in the studied region $\left( r\lesssim6\mathrm{kpc}\right) $ need apart of the MW parameters also another five parameters related to our laboratory: its velocity $\mathbf{v} _{\odot}$, distance from the galactic centre $R_{\odot}$ and its position $z_{\odot}$ above the galactic plane (neglected).
-Except for the last two, all the remaining parameters that we obtained in the present analysis are listed in Tabs.\ref{Tab2}, \ref{Tab3}.
-For now, we ignore the slope of the RC, which has in our region a very small effect \cite{ei,re}.
-The model suggests that the MW rotation can be in the first approximation described as follows.
+The analysis and simulation of kinematical distributions in the studied region that are a part of the MW parameters also need other parameters related to our laboratory: its local 3D velocity $\Delta\mathbf{V}_{\odot}$, distance from the galactic centre $R_{\odot}$, and its position $z_{\odot}$ above the galactic plane (neglected).
+Thus, except for $R_{\odot}$, all the remaining parameters that we obtained in the present analysis are listed in Tables~\ref{Tab2} and \ref{Tab3}.
+For now, we ignore the slope of the RC (Equation~(\ref{r7b})), which has in our region a very small effect \cite{eil19,rei14}.
+The model describes the MW rotation as follows.

-1) The rotation is strongly collective in the galactic disk plane with relatively small Gaussian velocity fluctuations $\sigma_{\Phi0},\sigma _{\Theta0},\sigma_{R0}$ around the much greater velocity $V_{0}$.
-This is confirmed in Fig.\ref{fg10} in panels $v_{l}$ for sectors A and C, and panels $v_{b}$ for sectors A - D. The broader and slightly shifted distributions $v_{l}$ for sectors B and D are due to the effect of projection illustrated in Fig.\ref{fg5} and expressed in Eq.(\ref{r9}).
-Our first three parameters are compared with corresponding galactic thin disc parameters obtained in another study, see \ref{Tab3}.
-The agreement is excellent.
+(a) The rotation is strongly collective in the galactic disk plane with relatively small Gaussian velocity fluctuations $\sigma_{\Phi0},\sigma _{\Theta0},\sigma_{R0}$ around the much greater velocity $V_{0}$.
+This can be seen in Figure~\ref{fg10} in panels $v_{l}$ for sectors A and C and panels $v_{b}$ for sectors A--D. Wider and shifted distributions $v_{l}$ for sectors B and D are due to the rotation effect shown in Figure~\ref{fg5} and expressed in Equation~(\ref{r9}).
+Our first three parameters are compared with corresponding galactic thin disc parameters obtained in another study, see Table~\ref{Tab3}.
+The agreement with \cite{vie22} is very good.